illing2005/murcss/Readme.md

 * specific options  for calculation

 For a complete list and description of the keyword arguments see `metrics.msss.Msss`.
 Then we search and prepare the input data for the final calculation.
 The prepared files will be stored in `msss.input1Remapped`, `msss.input2Remapped` and `msss.observationRemapped` for later use.
 The main calculation is done in `msss.analyze()` (see :`metrics.msss.Msss.analyze`).
-After the calculation is finished we delete the working direcory.
+After the calculation is finished we delete the working directory.

 And here for the ensemble spread part:
 ```